Single-particle entanglement dynamics in complex systems: Introduction

-To achieve our objective, we first need to determine the matrix representation of the Hamiltonian in a physically motivated basis and thereafter its eigenstates.
-A many-body Hamiltonian however consists of complicated interactions among its subunits which even if well-known, e.g., coulomb interactions, an exact determination of its matrix elements is not often possible; this could occur, for example, due to the technical issues involved in calculation of the integrals either by theoretical or numerical route.
-The incomplete knowledge or error in their determination manifests itself by randomization of the matrix elements.
-For example, if the matrix element can be determined up to its average value and variance, the maximum entropy hypothesis predicts its distribution to be a Gaussian.
-An availability of information about higher order moments can lead to non-Gaussian distributions and conservation laws can result in correlated distributions.
-Besides not all elements need be random, some of them can be exactly determined.
-For example, for Hamiltonian of a tight binding lattice with onsite disorder and nearest neighbor hopping, the diagonals in a site basis are randomly distributed and the off-diagonals are all non-random (given by hopping strength).
-Indeed, the nature and type of the distribution of the matrix elements is sensitive to various system conditions, e.g., symmetry and conservation laws, dimensionality and boundary conditions, disorder etc. and can vary from one element to the other.
+The first and foremost requirement for the entanglement analysis of a physical system is the knowledge of its Hamiltonian in the physically motivated basis and thereafter its eigenstates.
+A realistic system is however almost always many body, consisting of complicated interactions among its subunits.
+The latter even if well-known e.g. coulomb interactions, an exact determination of the matrix representation of the Hamiltonian is often not possible; this could occur, for example, due to technical issues involved in determination of the matrix elements (e.g. calculation of the integrals either by theoretical or numerical route).
+The incomplete knowledge or error in their determination manifests itself by randomization of the matrix elements that can however be of different types.
+For example, if a matrix element can be determined upto its average value and variance, the maximum entropy hypothesis predicts its distribution to be a Gaussian.
+An availability of information about higher order moments can lead to non-Gaussian distributions and existence of conservation laws can result in correlated distributions or other constraints on the matrix elements e.g. column/row sum rule.
+In addition, not all elements need be random, some of them can be exactly determined.
+For example, for Hamiltonian of a tight binding lattice with onsite disorder and nearest neighbour non-random hopping, the diagonals in a site basis are randomly distributed but the off-diagonals are all non-random (given by hopping strength).
+Indeed, the nature and type of the distribution of the matrix elements is sensitive to various system conditions e.g. symmetry and conservation laws, dimensionality and boundary conditions, disorder etc. and can vary from one element to the other.
 As a consequence, the Hamiltonian matrix is best represented be a system-dependent random matrix, with some or all elements randomly distributed.
 The information about the system appear through the distribution parameters.
+As expected, the randomness underlying the matrix elements of the Hamiltonian also manifests in its eigenstates and the distribution of the latter can be derived, in principle, from a multivariable integration over the Hamiltonian ensemble density (i.e. the JPDF of the matrix elements); this is achieved by a transformation of variables from matrix space to eigenvalue-eigenstate space and thereafter an integrating over all eigenvalues and all other eigenfunctions except one of them.
+The information in turn leads to statistics of the entanglement measures of the remaining eigenstate.